carlocordes/BNN_Wildfire_Workspace/notes/papers/2022_BDL_Nino.md

 **Results** <br>
 Bayesian architectures successfully capture the key features of the expected target.
 Comparing to [[convLSTM]], predictions are more correllated and sharper for a random sample.

 This result is confirmed, when averaging the test data over 128 test samples.
-Error increases linearly with [[lead time]].
+Error increases linearly with [[lead-time]].
 The error for these samples is usually lower for BDL as compared to [[convLSTM]].

 Both DL and BDL models are better scalable and require less training time than convLSTM.